norcams/iaas/docs/team/operations/local-repo.rst

 be part of a yum repository or as a stand-alone package or file.

-The *iaas* group owns all files and directories under the repository root directory, the hierarchy is configured with the `set group ID` bit.
-Accordingly all relevant repo operations can (and should) be done as the *iaas* user.
+The *iaas* group owns all files and directories under the repository root directory; the hierarchy is configured with the `set group ID` bit.
+Accordingly, all relevant repo operations can (and should) be done as the *iaas* user.

 **NOTE**